Node-RED + fieldbus nodes

 The image provided hereunder deploys a container with installed Debian, Node-RED and fieldbus nodes to communicate with the onboard Industrial Network Controller netX.

-Base of this image builds a tagged version of debian:jessie with installed Internet of Things flow-based programming web-tool Node-RED and two extra nodes Fieldbus in and Fieldbus out providing access to netPI's Industrial Networks SoC netX.
-The nodes initialize netX as either PROFINET IO device or EtherNet/IP adaptor allowing the exchange of cyclic IO process data with PLCs such as Siemens S7 or Allen Bradley.
+Base of this image builds a tagged version of debian:jessie with installed Internet of Things flow-based programming web-tool Node-RED, two extra nodes fieldbus in and fieldbus out and a fieldbus configurator as web server application.
+The nodes initialize netX as PROFINET device or EtherNet/IP adaptor allowing the exchange of cyclic IO process data with PLCs such as Siemens S7 or Allen Bradley and your flow.

-To grant access to the Node-RED programming tool in the container its used port
+To allow the access to the Node-RED programming over a web browser the container TCP port

-1880 needs to be mapped to a free netPI host port.
+1880 needs to be exposed to the host.

-To grant access to the Fieldbus Configuration web pages in the container the port
+To grant access to the containerized fieldbus configurator web server application the container TCP port

-9000 needs to be mapped to netPI's port
+9000 needs to be exposed to the host port

-The container needs the netPI "Host" network stack to be shared with it to use the same IP network setup as netPI
+The container needs the "Host" network stack to be shared with the container.

-/dev/spidev0.0 host device needs to be exposed to the container.
+/dev/spidev0.0 host device needs to be added to the container.

-(On Pi 3 make sure the device /dev/spidev0.0 is activated.
+(If using a Pi make sure the device /dev/spidev0.0 is activated.
 If not use

 raspi-config tool to enable it.)